 If you want to comment on a Bill or on an Act or Legislative Instrument

 If you want to have a say in relation to Parliament, see Get involved on Parliament's website.
 A select committee will often seek comments from the public on a Bill that is before it.
 For a list of those Bills and how to make a submission, see Make a submission.

 If you wish to comment on an Act or Legislative Instrument, you could contact the agency that administers the legislation.
 You can usually find the name of the administering agency near the top of an Act or Legislative Instrument, or by following the Legislative history or Administrative information link on the contents page.
 For Other Instruments, the administering agency's details are provided on the Other Instrument's information page.
 See also Contacting government agencies.

 About this website

-If you have any questions about this website, please Contact us.
+If you have any questions or comments about this website, please Contact us.